 - Badalona, outside Barcelona, has developed a intermediate care for the elderly concept that is based on a physical hub in the center of the community.

 - Finally, a number of new prestigious senior care communities are being created in Manhattan that will redefine senior care in the city: Inspir by Maplewood (who have just launched a Center for Aging Innovation) and Welltower.
 Some CCRCs are taking the lead on community initiatives too and would be natural local innovation hubs.

 Stephen Johnston MBA is a co-founder of Aging2.0 a global innovation platform for aging and senior care, founder of Fordcastle, an innovation consultancy and a member of the Future Agenda, the world’s largest open foresight initiative.
-Stephen serves on the board of Music and Memory a New York 501c3 nonprofit focused on improving the quality of life for older people, He is co-author of Growth Champions (Wiley, 2012), a book about sustainable corporate growth.
 He has an MA in Economics from Cambridge University and an MBA from Harvard Business School where he was a Fulbright Scholar.